jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Setting Up Our Story

 The world needed to change.
 We felt in the cold.
-We felt it in the hunger.
-We smelt it in the desperation.
-Humanity laboured for a better life in the harsh factories of the Industrial Age.
+We felt it in our hunger.
+We smelt it in our desperation.
+Humanity labored for a better life in the harsh factories of the Industrial Age.

 After enough sacrifice was paid.
-When enough blood and sweat was spilt, we, everyone in Western Civilization, rich and poor a like, got to the summit and unlocked the computer technology we needed to live a better life.
+When enough blood and sweat were spilled, we, everyone in Western Civilization, rich and poor alike, got to the summit.
+Together we unlocked the computer technology needed to live a better life.

-The Internet Age was going to be marvellous.
-A place of easy education, simple regulations, and perhaps the best part, a place where ordinary people worked fulfilling jobs and enjoyed happy lives.
+The Internet Age was going to be marvelous.
+A place of easy to access education, simple regulations, and perhaps the best part, a place where ordinary people worked fulfilling jobs and enjoyed happy lives.

 Yet this dream was not allowed to be.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/GWRegStudies-PagesPublishedintheCFR-6.12.19.png)
 _Federal government regulations.
 Another example of all the "Death Star" rules our Industrial Age establishment makes._

 Because the hearts of Men are easily corrupted.
 And the Industrial Age Lever of Power has a will of its own.
-Darth Blockbuster thus forged in secret, a huge and vast rulebook to keep himself in power.
+Darth Blockbuster thus forged in secret, a vast rulebook to keep himself in power.
 These rules concentrated the legal departments, HR reps, corporate lobbyists of the Industrial Age as a Death Star to evolution and change.

 Yet there were some... who resisted.

 An open-source alliance of coders and designers rallied against the forces of stagnation.
-On the streets of America they fought for the freedom of the middle-class.
+On the streets of America, they fought for the freedom of the middle-class.

 Free and easy to use websites, apps, and technologies enabled our evolution to a digital mass-collaboration economy.
 The people loved it.
 Apps and iPhones spread across the world.